-In the second quarter of 2009, Wescan initiated a 2,000 line-kilometre GEOTEM Electromagnetic Magnetic airborne geophysical survey over its highly prospective Hudson Bay, Saskatchewan coal permits.
-The survey will provide extensive magnetic and electromagnetic geophysical data over areas believed to be highly prospective for coal.
-The contract includes a Broadband GEOTEM Electromagnetic Magnetic survey as well as specialized geophysical processing and interpretation to identify coal bearing subbasins.
-The GEOTEM survey aims to delineate all potential sub-basins in the Devonian basement which are favorable for the development of coal in the overlying Cretaceous sediments.
-Subsequent to the quarter the Company announced the completion of the survey.
-(See Wescan news release dated April 28, 2009).
+In the third quarter of 2009, Wescan completed a 2,000 line-kilometre GEOTEM Electromagnetic Magnetic airborne geophysical survey over its highly prospective Hudson Bay, Saskatchewan coal permits.
+The survey provided extensive magnetic and electromagnetic geophysical data over areas believed to be highly prospective for coal.
+The contract included a Broadband GEOTEM Electromagnetic/Magnetic survey as well as specialized geophysical processing and interpretation to identify coal bearing subbasins.
+The GEOTEM survey aimed to delineate all potential sub-basins in the Devonian basement which are favorable for the hosting of coal in the overlying Cretaceous sediments.

-As a result of the completion of the GEOTEM survey, the Company commenced drilling on certain targets identified on the Hudson Bay property.
-Due to the potential shallow depth to coal within this northern block, Wescan will initially explore a large block of coal permits, approximately 86 kilometres wide lying north of the Pasquia Hills.
-As well a number of priority geophysical anomalies have been identified within this northern block.
-These geophysical anomalies are interpreted to be very large, with some in excess of 15 kilometres in diameter.
-Wescan will also explore for coal on two of its southern coal permit blocks, which have also been identified to potentially host numerous coal bearing sub-basins.
-The first phase of drilling will be extensive and will utilize helicopter support to maximize efficiency and reduce the impact to the environment.
-(See Wescan news release dated July 29, 2009).
+Based on the results of the GEOTEM survey, the Company commenced drilling in August 2009 on certain targets identified on the Hudson Bay exploration project.
+Due to the potential shallow depth to coal within this northern block, Wescan initially explored a large block of coal permits, approximately 86 kilometres wide lying north of the Pasquia Hills.
+As well, a number of priority geophysical anomalies were identified within this northern block.
+These geophysical anomalies were interpreted to be very large, with some in excess of 15 kilometres in diameter.
+Wescan will explore for coal on two of its southern coal permit blocks, which have also been identified to potentially host numerous coal bearing sub-basins.
+The first phase of drilling will be extensive and will need to utilize helicopter support to maximize efficiency and reduce the impact to the environment.
+(See Wescan News Release dated August 12, 2009).